-In the run up to the festival, we always get lots of enquiries about camping gear.
-However, when camping at Fuji Rock, your first concern should be whether or not you’ve bought a camping ticket yet or not.
-If you haven’t, you’d better get on that.
-If you’re attending the festival from overseas and wish to pick up camping equipment in Japan, here’s a brief guide to shops catering for your needs.
+In the run up to the festival, we always get lots of inquiries about camping gear.
+However, when camping at Fuji Rock, your first concern should be whether you’ve bought a camping ticket…or not.
+If you haven’t, you’d better get on that – Naeba is not the place to try roughing it.
+If you’re attending the festival from overseas and are wondering if you can pick up camping equipment in Japan, here’s a brief guide to shops in Japan catering for your needs.

 Big brands such as Mont Bell and Patagonia have outlets in Tokyo and Yokohama.
 We’re going to assume, though, that if you’re buying equipment when you get to Japan, you won’t want to be paying through the nose for it.
 If you want nice branded goods, you’d do better to buy them at home and bring them with you.